johann-solo/oliveandmango.github.io/site/content/blog/2018-08-22-white-chocolate-raspberry-tart.md

 __For raspberry coulis__

-* 2 cups fresh or frozen strawberries  frozen raspberries
+* 2 cups fresh or frozen raspberries
-* &frac13; cup of sugar (just enough to add a light bit of sweetness to the raspberries)
+* &frac13; cup of sugar (just enough to add a slight bit of sweetness to the raspberries)

 __For vegan white chocolate ganache filling__